Does work seem easy compared to raising your child? Discover why being a parent is often harder than your day job across many careers.

 Not so with kids.

 We work round the clock, 24/7.
 If your child needs you in the middle of the night, you get up.
-If another has exploded the box of cereal all over the kitchen floor, you can’t leave it there until the next morning.
+If another has spilled the box of cereal all over the kitchen floor, you can’t leave it there until the next morning.

 Very few jobs need you to do the same.